agmezr/gdoc-shell/README.md

 # Google Doc Shell

-A library used to run a daemon to create a Google Document that allows to run shell commands.
+A library used to create a Google Document that allows to run shell commands.

 ## Setup